Evidence Level

 Electrolyte support during exercise

-Calcium is among the electrolytes lost in sweat (~30-60 mg/L), though in smaller quantities than sodium or potassium.
+Calcium is among the electrolytes lost in sweat (roughly 30-60 mg/L), though in smaller quantities than sodium or potassium.
 Athletes producing 2-3 L sweat per session lose 60-180 mg calcium per workout.
 Modern sports hydration formulas include 50-100 mg calcium per serving alongside sodium, potassium, and magnesium.
 Most relevant for endurance athletes and those training in heat.

 Mechanism of action